 Gifts Under $20

 In other words, to make your significant other happy, you must show you were really thinking about her and her particular needs, tastes, and wishes.
-And there are all kinds of gifts that express that idea, even on a shoestring budget.
+And there are all kinds of gifts that express that idea and don’t break the bank, even on a shoestring budget.

-One problem with flowers as a present is that they don’t last long.
-Within a few days – or at most, a couple of weeks – they’ll begin to wither.
-A beautiful indoor plant, by contrast, can continue to brighten up your girlfriend’s home for years to come.
+Flowers are a classic gift, but they’re also a bit cliche.
+Even worse, they don’t last long.
+Within a few days — or at most, a couple of weeks — they’ll begin to wither.
+But a beautiful indoor plant can continue to brighten up your girlfriend’s home for years to come.
 And every time she sees it in its pot, it will remind her of you.

 When you’re choosing a plant for a gift, look for something low-maintenance.
-A plant that’s fussy about light, water, or food isn’t a gift.
-It’s an obligation.
-A 2019 roundup in Good Housekeeping offers several ideas for affordable, easy-care houseplants, including:
+A plant that’s fussy about light, water, or food isn’t a gift — it’s an obligation.
+A 2019 Good Housekeeping roundup offers several ideas for affordable, easy-care houseplants, including:

 - Asparagus Fern.
 Despite its name, the asparagus fern isn’t technically a fern.
 It’s a delicate, fluffy-looking plant that thrives in both sun and shade as long as its soil stays moist.

 - Aloe.
 This spiky-leaved succulent comes with an extra perk: Its sap helps soothe minor burns.
 It likes indirect light and a thorough watering every one to two weeks.